Cummins (CMI) Upgraded to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Cummins (NYSE:CMI) from a hold rating to a buy rating in a report released on Friday.
-Zacks Investment Research currently has $157.00 target price on the stock.
+Zacks Investment Research upgraded shares of Cummins (NYSE:CMI) from a hold rating to a buy rating in a research note released on Friday.
+Zacks Investment Research currently has $157.00 price target on the stock.

 According to Zacks, “In second-quarter 2018, Cummins’ adjusted earnings and revenues beat the Zacks Consensus Estimate.
 Compared with the year-ago quarter, both earnings per share and revenues were higher.
 Increased engines and components demand for heavy- and medium-duty truck, along with an improved demand for mining and power generation equipment, will help the company drive its financials.
 This has also encouraged the company to raise its guidance for 2018.
 In May, Cummins announced the planned collaboration with JAIC Motors in China.
 It will help the company to launch new products as per the region’s requirement.
 Further, insync with its aim to be a leader in electrified power, the company announced the acquisition of Efficient Drivetrains, Inc., in July 2018.
 Moreover, Cummins has raised its aim of returning cash inflow from operations to 75% from the initial plan of 50%.”

-CMI has been the topic of a number of other research reports.
-JPMorgan Chase & Co. cut their target price on shares of Cummins from $176.00 to $164.00 and set a neutral rating on the stock in a research note on Tuesday, April 10th.
-Citigroup cut their target price on shares of Cummins from $160.00 to $150.00 and set a neutral rating on the stock in a research note on Monday, June 25th.
-UBS Group lowered shares of Cummins from a neutral rating to a sell rating and set a $136.00 target price on the stock. in a research note on Tuesday, May 1st.
-Wells Fargo & Co set a $158.00 target price on shares of Cummins and gave the company a hold rating in a research note on Wednesday, August 1st.
-Finally, Stifel Nicolaus cut their target price on shares of Cummins from $180.00 to $174.00 and set a hold rating on the stock in a research note on Wednesday, May 2nd.
-Three equities research analysts have rated the stock with a sell rating, seventeen have given a hold rating and six have issued a buy rating to the company’s stock.
-Cummins currently has an average rating of Hold and a consensus target price of $166.95.
+CMI has been the topic of several other reports.
+Buckingham Research cut Cummins from a buy rating to a neutral rating and set a $195.00 price target on the stock. in a research report on Wednesday, May 2nd.
+Bank of America cut Cummins from a buy rating to a neutral rating and set a $154.00 price target on the stock. in a research report on Thursday, May 3rd.
+They noted that the move was a valuation call.
+JPMorgan Chase & Co. reduced their price objective on Cummins from $176.00 to $164.00 and set a neutral rating for the company in a research note on Tuesday, April 10th.
+Mizuho assumed coverage on Cummins in a research note on Friday, June 29th.
+They set a neutral rating and a $150.00 price objective for the company.
+Finally, Oppenheimer reduced their price objective on Cummins from $168.00 to $192.00 and set an outperform rating for the company in a research note on Monday, July 23rd.
+Three research analysts have rated the stock with a sell rating, seventeen have assigned a hold rating and six have issued a buy rating to the stock.
+Cummins has an average rating of Hold and an average target price of $166.95.

-Cummins (NYSE:CMI) last announced its earnings results on Tuesday, July 31st.
-The company reported $3.32 earnings per share for the quarter, missing analysts’ consensus estimates of $3.63 by ($0.31).
-The company had revenue of $6.13 billion for the quarter, compared to the consensus estimate of $5.81 billion.
+Cummins (NYSE:CMI) last issued its quarterly earnings results on Tuesday, July 31st.
+The company reported $3.32 earnings per share (EPS) for the quarter, missing the consensus estimate of $3.63 by ($0.31).
 Cummins had a net margin of 4.67% and a return on equity of 26.30%.
-The company’s revenue for the quarter was up 20.8% on a year-over-year basis.
-During the same period in the previous year, the firm posted $2.53 EPS. equities analysts expect that Cummins will post 14.71 earnings per share for the current fiscal year.
+The firm had revenue of $6.13 billion for the quarter, compared to analyst estimates of $5.81 billion.
+During the same quarter last year, the business posted $2.53 earnings per share.
+The firm’s revenue for the quarter was up 20.8% compared to the same quarter last year. research analysts expect that Cummins will post 14.71 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 4th.
-Shareholders of record on Wednesday, August 22nd will be issued a $1.14 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 4th.
+Stockholders of record on Wednesday, August 22nd will be paid a dividend of $1.14 per share.
 The ex-dividend date is Tuesday, August 21st.
-This is a boost from Cummins’s previous quarterly dividend of $1.08.
-This represents a $4.56 annualized dividend and a yield of 3.22%.
-Cummins’s payout ratio is 40.68%.
+This is a positive change from Cummins’s previous quarterly dividend of $1.08.
+This represents a $4.56 annualized dividend and a dividend yield of 3.21%.
+Cummins’s dividend payout ratio (DPR) is currently 40.68%.

+In other news, Director Alexis M. Herman sold 735 shares of the firm’s stock in a transaction on Friday, August 3rd.
+The stock was sold at an average price of $139.90, for a total value of $102,826.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 0.67% of the company’s stock.

-A number of institutional investors have recently modified their holdings of CMI.
-Boston Partners raised its holdings in Cummins by 45.4% in the second quarter.
-Boston Partners now owns 4,918,989 shares of the company’s stock worth $654,225,000 after buying an additional 1,534,792 shares during the last quarter.
-BlackRock Inc. raised its holdings in Cummins by 4.0% in the first quarter.
-BlackRock Inc. now owns 12,138,618 shares of the company’s stock worth $1,967,548,000 after buying an additional 463,368 shares during the last quarter.
-Millennium Management LLC raised its holdings in Cummins by 92.7% in the first quarter.
-Millennium Management LLC now owns 736,626 shares of the company’s stock worth $119,400,000 after buying an additional 354,266 shares during the last quarter.
-Wells Fargo & Company MN raised its holdings in Cummins by 19.4% in the first quarter.
-Wells Fargo & Company MN now owns 1,972,366 shares of the company’s stock worth $319,699,000 after buying an additional 320,872 shares during the last quarter.
-Finally, Mackay Shields LLC purchased a new position in Cummins in the first quarter worth about $48,754,000.
+Several institutional investors have recently modified their holdings of the company.
+Strs Ohio boosted its position in shares of Cummins by 9.2% in the second quarter.
+Strs Ohio now owns 8,744 shares of the company’s stock worth $1,162,000 after buying an additional 737 shares during the period.
+Toronto Dominion Bank boosted its position in shares of Cummins by 18.7% in the second quarter.
+Toronto Dominion Bank now owns 99,820 shares of the company’s stock worth $13,274,000 after buying an additional 15,735 shares during the period.
+Bowling Portfolio Management LLC boosted its position in shares of Cummins by 9.8% in the second quarter.
+Bowling Portfolio Management LLC now owns 36,232 shares of the company’s stock worth $4,819,000 after buying an additional 3,219 shares during the period.
+Parnassus Investments CA boosted its position in shares of Cummins by 250.0% in the second quarter.
+Parnassus Investments CA now owns 350,000 shares of the company’s stock worth $46,550,000 after buying an additional 250,000 shares during the period.
+Finally, Boston Common Asset Management LLC boosted its position in shares of Cummins by 30.8% in the second quarter.
+Boston Common Asset Management LLC now owns 60,500 shares of the company’s stock worth $8,047,000 after buying an additional 14,258 shares during the period.
 81.14% of the stock is owned by institutional investors and hedge funds.

 About Cummins